openmv/openmv-projects/donkey-car/README.md

 ![Lock](images/build/step(9)small.jpg "Lock")

-Now, attach the the OpenMV Cam holder to the top of the neck part and use another long M3 screw and locknut secure the holder in place.
+Now, attach the OpenMV Cam holder to the top of the neck part and use another long M3 screw and locknut secure the holder in place.
 Make sure to get the orientation right like in the picture below.

 ![Holder](images/build/step(10)small.jpg "Holder")